brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 ### Setting Up Our Serverless Function

-First, we have to configure our project to use Netlify functions.
+First, we have to configure our project to use Netlify Functions.
 The easiest way to do this is to set up the project using the Netlify Dev CLI.

 Run the following and it will set things up for you: